List of To Kill a Mockingbird characters: Mr. Avery

 The overweight Mr. Avery boards across the street from Mrs. Dubose's house.
 He tells Jem and Scout that dramatic changes in the weather are caused by disobedient and misbehaving children.
-Jem watched Avery urinating from his front porch in an impressive arc.
+Jem, Scout and Dill watched Avery urinating from his front porch in an impressive arc.
 After it snows, they build a snowman to resemble him.
 Atticus disapproved of the snowman, so the children made it look like Miss Maudie instead.
 Mr. Avery pushes a mattress out of the window when Miss Maudie's house catches fire.